Only available in Google Ad Manager 360

 - Click Inventory Audience New audience segment.

-Using a descriptive name makes it easier to find a segment when targeting line items.
+A descriptive segment name is easier to find when targeting line items.
 We recommend establishing a canonical naming system for audience segments that explains a segment's purpose and origin.

 - (Optional but recommended) Assign up to 5 audience segment categories to organize and filter your segments.

 To assign a category, begin typing in the “Categories” field.
-Matching results automatically appear along with a hierarchical list showing the parent categories.
+Matching results automatically appear along with a hierarchical list.

 Audience segments can't directly target custom criteria and ad units or placements in an OR relationship.
 Achieve the same goal by targeting the segment to custom criteria along with another segment that targets the inventory you want in an OR relationship.